wheelofheaven/wheelofheaven.io/content/en/intro/timeline/_index.md

 ---
 title: "Timeline"
-description: "This is the Introduction section of the Wheel of Heaven website which presents a captivating narrative exploring the hypothesis that an advanced extraterrestrial civilization, the Elohim, played a pivotal role in the creation and development of life on Earth.
-It delves into various facets of this theory, from the foundations of civilization and religious syncretism to the concept of intelligent design and a potential great awakening in human consciousness.
-The narrative reinterprets ancient scriptures and historical events, proposing a cosmic connection between humanity and extraterrestrial beings.
-Each chapter invites readers into a thought-provoking journey, challenging conventional views and encouraging exploration of humanity's cosmic origins and destiny."
+description: "Chapter 2, Timeline, in the Wheel of Heaven outlines a series of epochs, each corresponding to a Zodiac sign, starting from the Age of Capricorn to the Age of Aquarius.
+It explores the activities and influence of the Elohim, an advanced extraterrestrial civilization, throughout these ages.
+This journey includes their genetic experimentation, the creation of artificial life, and the shaping of Earth's ecosystems.
+Key biblical events are reinterpreted, suggesting a deep connection between the Elohim and humanity.
+The narrative weaves through historical epochs, indicating the Elohim's continuous influence on Earth and its life forms."
 chapter: "2"
 weight: 200
 ---